khueue/cfn-reducer/README.md

 - `Fn::Or`
 - `Fn::Select`

+`Fn::And` will be reduced to `true` if both conditions can be evaluated to `true`, `Fn::FindInMap` will be replaced by its `Mappings` lookup, `Fn::Join` will be replaced by its concatenation if all arguments can be evaluated to strings, etc.

 ### Conditional Resources

 A resource with a `Condition` that evaluates to `true` will have its `Condition` removed.